tjebo/eye/cran-comments.md

-## Submission eye
+## Submission eye version 1.1.0
-- added internal function tidyNA_low to avoid double tolower call
-- eyestr remove para argument
+summary of changes:
+- new features for function `eyestr`
+- important bug fixes

+Details:
-- eyestr improved the number to english conversion with the change from "small_num" to "english" argument (#26)
+- eyestr: new "english" argument for more flexibility (#26)
+- eyestr removed "para" argument
 - eyestr prints one eye correctly in singular (#25)
 - eyestr added "caps" argument for more flexibility of spelling
 - eyestr removed "UK" argument (there is no difference in spelling for numbers :)
 - eyes fixed missing reference to column (#27)
+- added internal function `tidyNA_low` to avoid double tolower call
+- recodeye fixed fail when trailing white space (#28)
+- which_va fixed conversion error when mixed ETDRS and logmar (#29)
 - update citation file
-- recodeye fixed issue #28
-- which_va fixed issue #29

 ## CHECK ENVIRONMENTS
 * local OS X install, R 4.0.3